clauswilke/dataviz/docs/proportional_ink.md

 </div>

 <div class="rmdtip">
-<p>Bars on a linear scale must always start at 0.</p>
+<p>Bars on a linear scale should always start at 0.</p>
 </div>

 Similar visualization problems frequently arise in the visualization of time series, such as those of stock prices.
 Figure \@ref(fig:fb-stock-drop-bad) suggests a massive collapse in the stock price of Facebook occurred around Nov.
 1, 2016.
 In reality, the price decline was moderate relative to the total price of the stock (Figure \@ref(fig:fb-stock-drop-good)).
 The *y*-axis range in Figure \@ref(fig:fb-stock-drop-bad) would be questionable even without the shading undearneath the curve.
 But with the shading, the figure becomes particularly problematic.
 The shading emphasizes the distance from the location of the *x* axis to the specific *y* values shown, and thus it creates the visual impression that the height of the shaded area at a given day represents the stock price of that day.
 Instead, it only represents the difference in stock price from the baseline, which is $110 in Figure \@ref(fig:fb-stock-drop-bad).

 (ref:fb-stock-drop-bad) Stock price of Facebook (FB) from Oct.
 22, 2016 to Jan.
 21, 2017.
-This figure seems to imply that the Facebook stock pice collapsed around Nov.
+This figure seems to imply that the Facebook stock price collapsed around Nov.
 1, 2016.
 However, this is misleading, because the *y* axis starts at $110 instead of $0.

 <div class="figure" style="text-align: center">
 <img src="proportional_ink_files/figure-html/fb-stock-drop-bad-1.png" alt="(ref:fb-stock-drop-bad)" width="576" />